porterdarby/porterdarby.github.io/about.md

 permalink: /about/
 ---

-My name is Porter Darby, I'm a software developer.
+My name is Porter, I'm a software developer.
 I spend my time working on code, playing [Magic: The Gathering](https://magic.wizards.com), and cooking.